💖 Mother’s Day Sale • Buy 2, Get 1 FREE

 • RhinoKey: Choose Apple Find My or Android (Google Find Hub) at purchase.
 Android requires installing Google’s Find Hub app and pairing through it.

-Why it matters: If you use an iPhone, Spotminders is simpler.
-If you use an Android, RhinoKey has a dedicated variant—but it adds an app step, and you’re picking a platform at checkout (not cross-platform in one card).
+If you use an iPhone, Spotminders is simpler.
+If you use an Android, RhinoKey has a dedicated variant, so this comes down to functionality rather than features.

 Sound and Alerts